 In colder climates, they can be grown indoors as an attractive—and quite large—houseplant.
 Place them in a sunny spot in the home and bring them outdoors during the warmer months, but be sure to acclimate them to the stronger sunlight or their foliage may burn.

 The Bird of Paradise gets its common name from its stunning, brightly-colored flower, which resembles a bird in flight.
 The most common species of Bird of Paradise (Strelitzia reginae) produces an orange and blue flower, while the less-common White Bird of Paradise (S. nicolai) has white flowers highlighted with dark blue.

 In ideal conditions (i.e., proper lighting, watering, and temperatures), these plants are capable of producing dozens of long-lasting blooms throughout the year.

-- Bird of Paradise plants prefer to be pot-bound, so use a small container with just about 1 inch of space between the roots and wall of the pot.
+Bird of Paradise plants prefer to be slightly pot-bound, so use a container that offers only 1-2 inches of space between the roots and wall of the pot.
 This encourages blooming.

-- The plant prefers moderate humidity, which may require daily misting with water during the winter months.
+The plant prefers moderate humidity, which may require daily misting with a humidifier during the winter months.

-- Fertilize every 2 weeks in the spring and then every week through the end of summer.
+Fertilize every 2 weeks in the spring and then every week through the end of summer.
 Fertilize monthly in the fall and winter.